ModelingValueGroup/dclareForMPS/README.md

 The Sudoku Structure and Rules are defined in the Sudoku Language.

-There are two example Sudokus delivered in the SudokuSolution/games folder.
+There are two example Sudoku game instances delivered in the SudokuSolution/games folder.

 The sudoku31 example:
 ![picture alt](docs/sudoku31.jpg "Sudoku")